Wins above replacement: Criticisms

-Bill James states that there is a bias favoring players from earlier eras because there was greater variance in skill levels at the time, so "the best players were further from the average than they are now".
+Bill James states that there is bias favoring players from earlier eras because there was greater variance in skill levels at the time, so "the best players were further from the average than they are now".
 That is, in modern baseball, it is more difficult for a player to exceed the abilities of his peers than it was in the 1800s and the dead-ball and live-ball eras of the 1900s.
 James's criticism originates from the evolutionary biologist Stephen Jay Gould who, in 1996, published the book Full House which argued the same point with respect to batting averages.
 The bias mentioned by Gould and James was confirmed in a statistical study which showed that ranking lists based on WAR do in fact include too many players from the earlier eras.
 This study challenges the stance that WAR properly adjusts for era differences.

 James's criticism has also stemmed from the application and usage of WAR in recent years.
 In the 2017 Major League Baseball season, there was debate similar to 2012 regarding who should be the recipient of the American League Most Valuable Player Award: Jose Altuve or Aaron Judge.
 Judge outranked Altuve in FanGraphs' calculation of WAR that season, finishing first with a WAR of 8.2, to Altuve's 7.5.
 Based on Baseball-Reference's calculation, Altuve had the edge, 8.3 to 8.1.
 However, in James's words, the usage of WAR in this particular MVP argument was "...nonsense.
 Aaron Judge was nowhere near as valuable as Jose Altuve….
 It is not close.
 The belief that it is close is fueled by bad statistical analysis.”
 He goes on to say that WAR,“...is dead wrong because the creators of that statistic have severed the connection between performance statistics and wins, thus undermining their analysis.”
 He goes on to point out that Judge performed worse than Altuve in critical situations, such as the late innings of close games, and that WAR does not properly take this into account.
+Other advanced statistics such as RE24 suggest the opposite, with Judge at 50.91 and Altuve at 38.76.